checkmyprojects/burgerpalace-backend/README.md

 When deploying to heroku we had to move from MySQL to Postgres.

-When building JWT token, we missed a few fields missing that we needed on our frontend so we had to do that later.
+When building JWT token, we forgot a few fields that we needed on our frontend so we had to do that later.

 A good planning helps speed things up.